CharlesGodwin/3DPrinting/Adimlab_bed_offset.md

 G92 X0 Y0 Z5 ; set printer's coordinates to (0,0,5)
 G92 E0 ; set extruder to 0
-; move the nozzle down the bed so it won't hit the clip G0 X-3 Y100 ; get away from clips
-; ready to go
+; move the nozzle down the bed so it won't hit the clip G0 X-3 Y100 ; get away from clips and allow extruder to drip off the bed ; ready to go
 </pre>